omni-ai-npu/omni-ai-npu.github.io/_posts/2017-12-27-opensds-official.md

 As shown in the above figure, OpenSDS software consists of two main components: **Controller** and **NBP (North Bound Plugin)**, both of which adopt a **layered architecture** that standardize the management workflow.
 We will go into the details of the two components in the following subsections:

+### Sushi - OpenSDS Northbound Plugin Project

+OpenSDS [Sushi](https://github.com/opensds/nbp) project also has a layered architecture: plugin layer and client layer.

+#### Plugin layer

+Provides the Flex plugin and external storage provisioner for OpenSDS to be used as a southbound to Kubernetes.
+Sushi also provides the plugin for [CSI v0.1.0](https://github.com/container-storage-interface/spec/releases/tag/v0.1.0) in Kubernetes 1.9 and service broker which is used for integration with [Kubernetes Service Catalog](https://github.com/kubernetes-incubator/service-catalog).
+It also provides the functionality of attach/detach/ for iscsi and rbd in Zealand release.

+#### Client layer

+Provides opensds client and serves as a SDK for interacting with the OpenSDS Controller.

 ### Hotpot - OpenSDS Controller Project

 Sitting at the core of OpenSDS architecture is the OpenSDS controller component developed by the [Hotpot](https://github.com/opensds/opensds) project team.
 OpenSDS controller project adopted a microservice and layered architecture.
 It got three submodules: controller, hub and db.